Solving Bilevel Optimal Bidding Problems Using Deep Convolutional Neural Networks: Introduction

 Although bilevel models have been used extensively in the literature, they often suffer from two drawbacks.
-The first one is related to linearization, as commonly one or more variables from the lower-level problem appear in the upper-level objective function where it usually multiplies an upper-level variable.
-Although in many cases this can be linearized using the strong duality theorem and some of the Karush-Kuhn-Tucker optimality conditions \cite{KKT}, see e.g. \cite{HPmaintain}, in some cases this is not possible.
-In such cases the authors commonly resort to the binary expansion method (see appendix B in \cite{bin_exp}).
+The first one is related to linearization, as commonly one or more variables from the lower-level problem appear multiply an upper-level variable in the upper-level objective function.
+Although in many cases this can be linearized using the strong duality theorem and some of the Karush-Kuhn-Tucker (KKT) optimality conditions \cite{KKT}, see e.g. \cite{HPmaintain}, in some cases this is not possible.
+In such cases the authors commonly resort to the binary expansion method (see appendix B in \cite{energy_m}).
 However, besides being an approximation, this method can result in intolerable computational times, bringing us to the second drawback, i.e. computational (in)tractability.
-Issues with tractability often arise when the lower-level problem is stochastic or has many inequality constraints, which results in a large number of binary variables.
-Some authors in such cases resort to an iterative procedure that considers the complicating dual variables in the problematic bilinear terms as parameters, and updating their values in the following iteration \cite{param}.
+Issues with tractability often arise when the lower-level problem is stochastic or has many inequality constraints, resulting in a large number of binary variables.
+Some authors thus resort to an iterative procedure that considers the complicating dual variables in the problematic bilinear terms as parameters, and updating their values in the following iteration \cite{param}.

-The aim of this paper is to present a numerical scheme based on deep convolutional neural networks paired with state of the art training procedure, for solving complex bilevel problems arising in the power systems community.
-As a representative of such problems, we solve a bilevel problem of optimal participation of energy storage in the day-ahead energy market.
-To make the problem more difficult, we assume an AC-optimal power flow (OPF)-based market clearing algorithm in the lower-level.
-AC OPF is a challenging type of problem to which there have been numerous simplification attempts, e.g. by convexification \cite{cpsota}.
-However, to this date there is still no known exact finite convex AC OPF formulation that classical approaches could solve to optimality, which raises the importance of development of numerical optimization schemes for bilevel optimization with nonconvex lower-level problem.
+The aim of this paper is to present a numerical scheme based on deep convolutional neural networks paired with state-of-the-art training procedure for solving complex bilevel problems arising in the power systems community.
+As a representative of such problems, we solve a bilevel problem of optimal participation of an energy storage in the day-ahead energy market.
+We assume an AC-optimal power flow (OPF)-based market clearing algorithm in the lower-level.
+AC OPF is a challenging problem with numerous simplification attempts, e.g. by convexification \cite{cpsota}.
+However, to this date there is still no known exact finite convex AC OPF formulation that classical approaches could solve to optimality.